 424. LEADERSHIP IN NURSING.
 The principles of leadership in nursing, including application of principles in team leadership and management of a hospital unit.
-Six or seven credits; autumn or summer.
+Six or seven credits; Autumn, winter, spring, or summer.

 444. TRENDS AND PROFESSIONAL RELATIONSHIPS IN NURSING.
 A study of present-day trends in nursing and how they evolved.
 Study is given to professional organizations, patterns of nursing education, nursing legislation, opportunities in the field of nursing, and other problems in nursing practice.
-Two credits; autumn or summer.
+Two credits; autumn or spring.

 477, 478, 479.
-SPECIAL PROBLEMS IN NURSING.
+INDEPENDENT STUDY IN NURSING.
 Directed, independent study in an approved area in nursing science or practicum.
 The student will be required to read widely on an assigned subject, follow regular research methods, and present a paper showing competence in and extent of his study.
 Permission from the chairman of the department required.
 One to three credits any quarter.
-Maximum, three credits.
-Autumn, winter, spring.
+Maximum, three credits; autumn, winter, spring.

 493. SEMINAR IN NURSING.
 Seminar on techniques of health education.
-One credit; spring.
+One credit; autumn, winter, spring or summer.

-Chairman: Doctor Barnett

-Assistant Professor: Donald E. Hall, \\\\\
+Chairman: Doctor Barnett Assistant Professor: Donald E. Hall